Values

 These aren't just aspirational statements—they guide real decisions:

-- Technology decisions: Choosing Eleventy for this site because it's open source and creates fast, accessible websites
+- Technology decisions: Choosing Eleventy for this site because it's open source and creates fast, accessible websites.

-- Business practices: Transparent affiliate link policies and ethical approaches to monetization
+- Business practices: Transparent affiliate link policies and ethical approaches to monetization.

-- Daily work: Leading with empathy, fostering psychological safety, and prioritizing team well-being
+- Daily work: Leading with empathy, fostering psychological safety, and prioritizing team well-being.

 Evolving Understanding